Saeed bin Maktoum bin Hasher Al Maktoum: Economic growth

+In the aftermath of the Majlis, Saeed Al Maktoum established two assemblies – one, the Advisory Majlis represented tribal leaders.
+The second, the Majlis Al Tujarah was appointed on 6 April 1939 and represented the merchants and traders of the town.

 Although he was to rule for a further 20 years, Saeed increasingly avoided political life and ceded the administration of Dubai to Sheikh Rashid, his son.
-It came to Rashid to implement many of the reforms the Majlis had called for and also to add his own impetus to the drive to develop and reform Dubai, transforming the small trading port into a modern city-state within a generation.
+Rashid implemented a far-sighted program of sweeping reform that encompassed many of the intended reforms the Majlis had claimed to want but also added his own impetus to the drive to develop and reform Dubai, transforming the small trading port into a modern city-state within a generation.
+Rashid was to act as de facto ruler of Dubai from the period following World War II onwards.

-By 1950, the British Residency was clearly at a loss to explain the source of Dubai's wealth, which had by now grown to be considerable:"Dubai, in contrast with the moribund Sharjah eleven miles away, is a flourishing town... there is already a business-like air around the place, thanks to the Post Office, the bank, a branch of Messrs Gray, Mackenzie and the offices of Petroleum Development (Trucial Coast) Limited... to judge by the prosperous appearance of the bazaar and by the lively atmosphere of the whole town, its income, for a miniature port of perhaps eight to ten thousand inhabitants must even today be considerable.
-The Sheikh and the merchants give one the impression they are not dissatisfied with present blessings and that they view the future hopefully."
+By 1950, the British Residency was clearly at a loss to explain the source of Dubai's wealth, which had by now grown to be considerable:Dubai, in contrast with the moribund Sharjah eleven miles away, is a flourishing town... there is already a business-like air around the place, thanks to the Post Office, the bank, a branch of Messrs Gray Mackenzie and the offices of Petroleum Development (Trucial Coast) Limited... to judge by the prosperous appearance of the bazaar and by the lively atmosphere of the whole town, its income, for a miniature port of perhaps eight to ten thousand inhabitants must even today be considerable.
+The Sheikh and the merchants give one the impression they are not dissatisfied with present blessings and that they view the future hopefully.

-In 1954 Dubai became a municipality.
+In 1954 Dubai established a municipality.

 The increasing activities of Petroleum Development (Trucial Coast), which had secured a number of exploratory concessions in the area, meant increased economic activity and Dubai acted to accommodate the infrastructure required to take the opportunity.
 In 1954, Sir William Halcrow and Partners were brought in to survey the Creek and then the Overseas Ast Company carried out the dredging operation.
 Loans, the issue of 'Creek Bonds' and reselling the land reclaimed by the dredging operations all helped to pay for the operation, which took place through the end of 1958 and into 1959.
 By now Sheikh Saeed was elderly and infirm and the British were urging Sheikh Rashid to take over from his father, which he refused to do.